The New Role of the Customer Experience Coordinator: Promoting Company Confidence

 Promoting Company Confidence

-“[At BDR], we teach CECs how to implement a structured retail process that aligns with the courses owners and managers follow,” says Catherine Bares, a BDR Service Coach.
+“[At BDR], we teach CECs how to implement a structured retail process that aligns with the courses owners and managers follow,” says BDR Service Coach Catherine Bares.
 Bares notes that a high level of CEC involvement illustrates the company’s overall capability and skill level.
 As the central point of contact, a CEC can answer complicated questions that evade a basic scheduler.

-The CEC sets the foundation for the customer’s experience; are they creating an impression that coincides with the values and culture of your company?
+The CEC sets the foundation for the customer’s experience; are they creating an impression that coincides with your company’s values and culture?

 How can a CEC promote confidence in your company?